JSBmanD/docs/pages/integrations/clevertap.md

 Enter any credentials that may be required, and click Save and Enable in the bottom right hand corner.

-!!! note "Account credentials"
+[block:callout]
+{
+  "type": "note",
+  "title": "Account credentials",
-	Please ask your ad partner where you can find your credentials.
+  "body": "Please ask your ad partner where you can find your credentials."
+}
+[/block]

 ### Capture IDFA/GAID

 Ensure that you are capturing both the Google Advertising Identifier (GAID) on Android, and the IDFA on iOS.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Google Advertising ID is required"
-    CleverTap requires the Google Advertising ID to be sent.
-Android ID (the hardware ID) alone is not enough.
+  "title": "Google Advertising ID is required", "body": "CleverTap requires the Google Advertising ID to be sent.
+Android ID (the hardware ID) alone is not enough."
+}
+[/block]

 ### CleverTap identity support